ykashou/ts-auth-hub/docs/TASK_LOGIN_EDITOR.md

 // Singleton instance
 export const strategyRegistry = new StrategyRegistry();

-// Auto-register implemented strategies import { EmailPasswordStrategy } from "./strategies/EmailPasswordStrategy";
+// Auto-register ONLY implemented strategies import { EmailPasswordStrategy } from "./strategies/EmailPasswordStrategy";
 import { UuidStrategy } from "./strategies/UuidStrategy";
-import { NostrStrategy } from "./strategies/NostrStrategy";
-// Import others as they're implemented...

 strategyRegistry.register(new EmailPasswordStrategy());
 strategyRegistry.register(new UuidStrategy());

-strategyRegistry.register(new NostrStrategy());
+// DO NOT register placeholder strategies (Nostr, BlueSky, WebAuthn, Magic Links)
+// They remain "Coming Soon" on the login page until actually implemented
+// When you implement WebAuthnStrategy:
+//   1.
+Create the strategy class
+//   2.
+Import it here
-// When you add WebAuthnStrategy, just import and register - that's it!
+//   3.
+Register it - that's it!
+It auto-syncs everywhere.
 ```

 ### 4. Unified Authentication Handler